Electives are offered on a periodic basis at the discretion of the Dean.

 The Independent Study curriculum is designed to provide students with the opportunity to enhance their legal education through non-classroom activities.
 Students may earn academic credit for approved Independent Study activities.
 Students interested in participating in Independent Study must review the Independent Study Handbook, which contains the guidelines and forms applicable to the Independent Study curriculum, and follow the procedures set forth therein.
-The Independent Study curriculum is comprised of the following three electives:
+The Independent Study curriculum is comprised of the following four elective programs:

 Insurance Law 2 units; Elective; Pass/No Pass

-Intellectual Property I 2 units; Elective; Pass/No Pass
+Intellectual Property Litigation 2 units, Elective; Pass/No Pass

-Intellectual Property II 2 units; Elective; Pass/No Pass
+Intellectual Property in Mergers and Acquisitions, 1 unit; Elective; Pass/No Pass

 Introduction to Law 1 unit; Required; Pass/No Pass